Cold Leads aren’t dead. But they definitely need some defibrillation to start responding again.

 Follow these steps to make sure that your leads remain within the initial circle of interests.

-Identifying and Assigning specific status to Leads
+Identifying and Assigning a specific status to Leads

 Likewise, you should be required to diverge and consolidate different leads.
 With this, CRM lets you progressively evaluate each step of client progress.
 You can also assign values for the progression of each step.